Renting and you – a guide for landlords and tenants

 Can the landlord tell the tenant to leave because the tenant has complained?

-Sometimes a landlord will tell a tenant to leave because they have told the landlord or the Ministry of Business, Innovation and Employment about a problem.
+Sometimes a landlord will tell a tenant to leave because they have told the landlord or Tenancy Services about a problem.
 This could be retaliatory notice.
 The Act says the landlord cannot give retaliatory notice.
 A tenant can apply to the Tenancy Tribunal if they believe the landlord has given such a notice.
 The Tribunal will determine whether the notice is lawful (the notice was given on legitimate terms) or can order the notice be overturned.

-How can the Ministry help us sort out our disputes?
+How can the Tenancy Services help us sort out our disputes?

 The first thing you should always do is talk to each other about the problem.
 Often there has been a simple misunderstanding or mistake.
-The Ministry of Business, Innovation and Employment can give you advice about ways to deal with problems yourselves.
+We can give you advice about ways to deal with problems yourselves.
 We have produced a dispute resolution toolkit.
 This toolkit offers landlords and tenants guidance on how to prevent and sort out tenancy problems.

 Before talking to your landlord or tenant: